themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 More to come
 ------------

 This post just scratched the surface of what's possible with the strong, combinator-based approach to data translation and validation offered by the new Play Validation API.
-I really hope the project catches on and can stand on its own 2 feet (without from Play).
+I really hope the project catches on and can stand on its own 2 feet (without Play).
 In the future we'd like to merge our [Play DynamoDB](https://github.com/MediaMath/play-dynamodb) library into it as well.
 As we've shown, the enhanced type safety and reusable parsing logic can be used in many ways outside of a traditional web app.

-If you'd like more info, here are some links:
+If you'd like more info, check out these links:

 - [An article announcing the new Play validation API](http://jto.github.io/articles/play_new_validation_api)
 - [Play DynamoDB](https://github.com/MediaMath/play-dynamodb)
 - [The new Play validation API project](https://github.com/jto/validation)

-Oh, and if you like working with Big Data and AWS?
-Checkout the [MediaMath careers page](http://www.mediamath.com/about/careers/)!
+And if you want to learn more about how we use Spark, AWS and Play to reimagine marketing here at MediaMath, send me a note at @themodernlife or get in touch via @mediamath.